Welcome to Direct Endoscopy Melbourne. Leaders In Digestive Health and Endoscopy In Melbourne for Over 20 Years

 Gastroenterology and Anaesthetic Specialists

-You will enjoy a warm and friendly atmosphere, with our highly qualified specialists and staff offering the very best in patient care.
+You will enjoy a warm and friendly atmosphere, with highly qualified specialist gastroenterologists and staff offering the very best in patient care.
 With no waiting list, most patients can undergo procedures within one week in our fully accredited, state-of-the-art day procedure centres.

 No Waiting Times